Academic Resource Center

 The mission of the Academic Resource Center is to provide the support needed to allow all students to become successful learners in the Serra Community.
 This support includes helping students become self-advocates and discovering the accommodations that will aid them in their endeavors here at Serra, while developing a "set of tools" to take with them when they go on to college.

 Mrs. Gayle Rosenberg, a Board Certified Educational Therapist, is Serra's full-time Director of the Academic Resource Center.
-Mr. Adam Jones also assists students in the Resource Center.
+Assistant Director Mr. Adam Jones also assists students in the Resource Center, and Mr. Sean Zurcher is the ARC's full-time tutor.
 In addition to working with students during the school day, Mrs. Rosenberg and Mr. Jones aid the faculty in teaching and making accommodations for students who have learning differences.

 There are several programs in place that will aid students who have been diagnosed with learning differences.
 Please refer to our Resource Center Accommodations link to find out more.